EuroPython/website/data/pages-content/cfp.md

 As in previous years, there will be a **Speaker Mentorship Programme** for anyone who needs help preparing their contribution.
 We focus on those for whom it might be their first time contributing to our conference, especially those from under-represented backgrounds.
-To this end we will match mentees with experienced and supportive mentors and run two workshops online: one close to the CFP closing date, focusing on improving your submissions; the other close to the conference date, helping you improve your talk.
+To this end, we will match mentees with experienced and supportive mentors and run two workshops online: one close to the CFP closing date, focusing on improving your submissions; the other close to the conference date, focusing on helping you improve your talk.

-Mentorship Programme sign-up has started on **January 23rd** and will remain open until TBD February.
+Mentorship Programme sign-up is open too, and will remain open until the 27th of February.
 More details can be found on our [Mentorship page](/mentorship).

 ## Speaker Support